guibueno/guibueno.github.io/_docs/intro-01-from-call-to-mall.markdown

 ### Conclusion

-By analyzing the history of CALL and the current perspectives of MALL, we are left with no evidence that language learning software are shifting towards the Post-Method era (with approaches, rather than methods).
+By analyzing the history of CALL and the current perspectives of MALL, we may think that the notion of a computer as a mechanical tutor (as seen in the Behaviouristic CALL period) is mainly in the DNA of language learning software.

-On the contrary, the notion of a computer as a mechanical tutor (as seen in the Behaviouristic CALL period) is mainly in the DNA of language learning software.
 Most services incorporate a single particular method and attempt to guide learners through the whole language learning experience as if they were enough to all learners (see: <a href="/docs/06-landscape-audit.markdown">Landscape Audit</a>).

-As a result, rather than helping language learners integrate the **endless resources** that are now available, the "networked computer" now offers a sea of distributed, individualized options that compete to be the best.
+As a result, most language learning software does not help learners understand how to engage in effective practice.
+The "networked computer" now offers a sea of distributed, individualized resources that compete to be the best.